 And that is it!
 If you haven't missed any of the steps your game should be ready to be tested online.
 Remember to backup your project before replacing files and pay close attention to any customization you have done to the code.
 For more on how to make your own variables deterministic check out the Custom Code section below.

 One of the key elements that makes UFE easy to prototype is the guided transform hitbox system, meaning you only need to tell it where the joints are and UFE will take care of the rest.
-Unfortunately this means that we are tracking position information directly from the animation itself, and that value can only be read in float format (non-deterministic).
+This means that we are tracking position information directly from the animation itself, and that value can only be read in float format (non-deterministic).

 To solve this, Map Recorder runs and stores the position maps (and delta displacements) of all identified hitbox on every frame of animation throughout the character's moveset, saving them in Fix64 format (deterministic).
-UFE Engine will then play these maps synchronously to the animation during gameplay.
+The Engine will then play these maps synchronously to the animation during gameplay.

-Map Recorder is located at UFE\Engine\MapRecorder.unity.
+.
 Run it whenever you have to add new moves or change one of the character's animation files.

-For those who have made their own variables to the editor tools, another important tool in the conversion arsenal is the UFE Upgrader (\UFE\Editor\UFEUpgrade.cs) used on Step 1.
+) used on Step 1.
 This script gathers all legacy variables (floats/vectors) throughout subsequential assets and assign their values to their new respective related types.
 Codewise you can see that every old declaration has now a “relative” below its cast with the prefix “_”.
 If you need to bring some of your own code to UFE 2.0 and don't wanna lose data, make sure to study this script.

 For those who need to have custom code in a synchronous form, UFE 2.0 provides some handy interfaces for controlled object spawn and variable tracking.